Family Lawyers Brisbane | Australian Family Lawyers

 FLM logo

-It is rare that everything goes according to plan in a family law matter; mistakes can be made and, at times, it can feel all “too hard”.
+Everything rarely goes according to plan in a family law matter; mistakes can be made and sometimes feel all “too hard”.
 Setbacks are inevitable in family law.
-To avoid setbacks in family law must knowing the goal-setting in your progress.
-The best thing to do is to make a […]
+To avoid setbacks in family law, you must know the goal-setting in your progress.
+The best thing to do is to plan how you will cope when you […]

 – Write down a couple of people you can talk to that will encourage you to keep going.

-– Write down one thing that you will do when you feel like giving up on your goal.
+– Write down one thing you will do when you feel like giving up on your goal.

 IF IT IS NOT WORKING OUT WHAT THEN?

-Your original goal may no longer hold any interest for you — it’s not until you start that you will find this out.
+– Your original goal may no longer hold any interest for you — it’s not until you start that you will find this out.

-– You have learned something new about yourself along the way and this is something that you are not cut out for.
+– You have learned something new about yourself along the way, and this is something that you are not cut out for.
 This is NOT a failure.

-You could need a break from working on your goal.
+– You could need a break from working on your goal.
 Knowing when to put this work aside is as important as pushing yourself to succeed.
 Set a future date to review and start working on your goal again.

-Your goal was too big to start with.
-Break it down into smaller more manageable chunks.
+– Your goal was too big to start with.
+Break it down into smaller, more manageable chunks.

 DEALING WITH FRIENDS AND FAMILY FOLLOWING SEPARATION